Trauma-Informed Design Workshop for Designers, Researchers & Changemakers

 An online workshop series that helps you integrate trauma-informed practice into your design work to improve research quality, participant trust, and ethical integrity.

 Module 1.
-Understanding Trauma in Design Contexts
+Foundations: Understanding Trauma in Design Contexts

-Date/time: February 25, 2026, 2-3:30 pm EST
+Thursday, April 9, 2026, 2-3:30 pm EST

-Format: Live online, interactive, 90 minutes
+Format: Live online, interactive, 90 minutes, in a small cohort

 Designing with care in emotionally complex contexts